PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/strategy.md

 # Towards a Core domain

 Between phase 1 and phase 4, two years passed.
-Two years where we experimented, explored, struggled and we got the hang of what was needed for PrestaShop to mover forward.
+Two years where we experimented, explored, struggled and we got the hang of what was needed for PrestaShop to move forward.

 We now have a better understanding of what the direction we are aiming for.
 We now know we want to build a full Core Domain for the future of PrestaShop.